 Ever since our creation, Virgin has been known for disruption and investing in innovative companies.
 From our airlines to our trains to our spaceline, we have long been passionate about innovation in transport too, especially the development of technology that could transform people’s lives.
 This is just the latest example.
 Importantly, Virgin Hyperloop One will be all-electric and the team is working on ensuring it is a responsible and sustainable form of transport too.

 As ever, the team behind the business is just as important as the product.
 I love to invest in people, not just technology.
-We’re pleased to be working with the co-founders, Executive Chairman Shervin Pishevar and President of Engineering Josh Giegel, who previously worked at Virgin Galactic, and their experienced executive team.
+We’re pleased to be working with President of Engineering Josh Giegel, who previously worked at Virgin Galactic, and their experienced executive team.

 You may first have heard of the original hyperloop name through Elon Musk and SpaceX’s white paper back in August 2013.
 Hyperloop technology has been explicitly open-sourced and others have been encouraged to take the ideas and further develop them.
 Virgin Hyperloop One are leading the way in these efforts and are working on exciting projects in the Middle East, Europe, India, Canada, and the US.